Lotus 1-2-3: Decline

-A 1990 member survey by the American Institute of Certified Public Accountants found that 62% of spreadsheet users used 1-2-3, with 93% recommending it to others.
+By the late 1980s 1-2-3 was the world's most widely known and used computer program, and its macro system was the world's most popular application-development language.
+Of the 15 million Americans in 1987 who used a personal computer in their job, one in four used 1-2-3.
+A 1990-member survey by the American Institute of Certified Public Accountants found that 62% of spreadsheet users used 1-2-3, with 93% recommending it to others.
 1-2-3 was also the most popular database at 25% of respondents, ahead of Ashton-Tate's dBase at 16%, as well as the most popular graphics and staff scheduling tools.
-By 1991 Lotus 1-2-3 version 2.2 still dominated the spreadsheet market, with sales more than twice that of rivals.
+By 1991 Lotus 1-2-3 version 2.2 still dominated the spreadsheet market, with sales more than twice that of rivals with more features.
 Microsoft and Borland's products lacked Lotus's ecosystem of hundreds of third-party add-ins, consultants, trainers, and books.
 Even Lotus could not persuade most customers or add-on developers to move to 1-2-3 version 3, or 1-2-3/G, because of their need for more hardware, mutual incompatibility, and lack of compelling new features.

-Microsoft's early spreadsheet application Multiplan eventually gave way to Excel, which debuted on the Macintosh in 1985.
+Excel debuted on the Macintosh in 1985.
 It arrived on PCs with the release of Windows 2.x in 1987, but as Windows was not yet popular, it posed no serious threat to Lotus's stranglehold on spreadsheet sales.
 However, Lotus suffered technical setbacks in this period.
 Version 3 of Lotus 1-2-3, fully converted from its original macro assembler to the more portable C language, was delayed by more than a year as the totally new 1-2-3 had to be made portable across platforms and fully compatible with existing macro sets and file formats.
 The inability to fit the larger code size of compiled C into lower-powered machines forced the company to split its spreadsheet offerings, with 1-2-3 release 3 only for higher-end machines, and a new version 2.2, based on the 2.01 assembler code base, available for PCs without extended memory.
 By the time these versions were released in 1989, Microsoft had eroded much of Lotus's market share.
 During the early 1990s, Windows grew in popularity, and along with it, Excel, which gradually displaced Lotus from its leading position.
 A planned total revamp of 1-2-3 for Windows fell apart, and all that the company could manage was a Windows adaptation of their existing spreadsheet with no changes except using a graphical interface.
 Additionally, several versions of 1-2-3 had different features and slightly different interfaces.